timgivois/walmartrecruiting/README.md

 ### Cleaning
 Data was downloaded in csv format, which had 4,129 missing data in columns _Upc_ and _FinelineNumber_.
-First off, the function *clean_colnames* formatted all headers of the file (removed empty spaces and symbols), then, the function *clean_data* formatted string in observation, to lower case.
+First off, the function *clean_colnames* formatted all headers of the file (removed empty spaces and symbols), then, the function *clean_data* formatted strings in each observation, to lower case.
-   Used functions are in the -util.R- script.
+   Used functions are in the **util.R** script.

 ### Exploratory data analysis
 In this part, a visual analysis of univariate and bivariate data was made.
 It was easy appreciated that _TripType_ 49 and 39 are the most common among others.
-Also, the most common days for buyers is _Sunday_ and _Saturday_; the day less "busy" is Thursday.
+Also, the most common days for customers are _Sunday_ and _Saturday_; the less "busy" day is Thursday.

 Regarding to the _DepartmentDescription_, the quantity of purchased items decay exponentially, and the three most common items are from _grocery dry  goods, dsd grocery_ and _produce_ departments.
 The most common